-The below spreadsheet gives a simple illustration of how NPV function works in Excel.
+The below spreadsheet gives a simple illustration of how the NPV function works in Excel.

-The rate arguments that is applied to the function is stored in cell C11 and the value arguments have been stored in cells C5-C9 of the spreadsheet.
+The rate arguments applied to the function are stored in cell C11, and the value arguments are stored in cells C5-C9 of the spreadsheet.

 When we apply the NPV function on a dataset in the spreadsheet, it gives the result as $1128.45.

-Note that, in this example, the investment made initially of $200 (shown in cell C5), took place at the end of the first period.
-That is the reason why this value is considered as the first argument (i.e. value1) to the NPV Function.
+In this example, the initial investment of $200 (shown in cell C5) occurred at the end of the first period.
+This value is considered the first argument (i.e., value1) to the NPV Function.

 The above NPV calculation of $1128.45 considers the -$200.00 initial cash outlay in the series of cash flows.
 The formula used in cell C12 to calculate NPV is:

-The below spreadsheet shows another illustration in where the first payment is made initially during the start of the first instance and why this payment should be taken into consideration in the NPV Function.
+The below spreadsheet shows another illustration of where the first payment is made initially during the first instance and why this payment should be considered in the NPV Function.

-The rate is again 10% and is in cell C11 and value arguments like the cash flow of the transactions are in between the cells ranging C5-C9 of the spreadsheet.
+The rate is again 10% and is in cell C11, and value arguments like the transactions’ cash flow are between the cells ranging from C5-C9 of the spreadsheet.
 The NPV function is entered in cell C12.

 This time, when we apply the NPV function on the dataset in the spreadsheet, it gives the result as $1241.29.

-We notice that the investment made initially of $200 (shown in cell C5), was done during the investment at the start of the first instance, this value gets excluded in the arguments of the NPV Function.
-Instead, the first cash flow is added separately to the NPV result is the appropriate approach instead.
+We notice that the initial investment of $200 (shown in cell C5) was made during the investment at the start of the first instance; this value gets excluded in the arguments of the NPV Function.
+Adding the first cash flow separately to the NPV result is the appropriate approach instead.

-The above NPV calculation of $1241.29 correctly excludes the $200 initially invested cash outlay in the series of cash flows and then nets it out from the result of the NPV Formula.
-Below is the formula used in cell C12 to correctly calculate NPV above:
+The above NPV calculation of $1241.29 correctly excludes the $200 initially invested cash outlay in the series of cash flows and then netted it out from the result of the NPV Formula.
+To correctly calculate NPV, we use the following formula in cell C12:

-As described in the above example, the NPV (Net Present Value) formula in excel is based on cash flows in the future.
-If the first cash flow value from the values arguments and must be added to the NPV result separately, they should do so if the first cash flow occurs at the initial stage of the first instance.
+As described in the above example, the NPV (Net Present Value) formula in Excel is based on cash flows in the future.
+To exclude the first cash flow value from the values arguments and add it to the NPV result separately, they should do so if the first cash flow occurs at the initial stage of the first instance.

 - The NPV investment begins one period ahead of the date of the value1 cash flow and ends with the last cash flow in the list.
 The future cash flows derive the NPV computation in Excel.
-If they make the first cash flow is made at the starting of the first period, the first value must be directly added to the NPV result, eliminated in the values arguments.
+If they make the first cash flow at the beginning of the first period, they must add the first value directly to the NPV result, thus eliminating the value arguments.
 Check the examples below for more information.

-Let’s take n as the number of cash flows in the list of values, the formula for NPV (Net Present Value) in Excel would be calculated using:
+Let’s take n as the number of cash flows in the list of values; To calculate the NPV (Net Present Value) formula in Excel, they would use the following:

-- If the arguments are provided individually, numbers, logical values, blank cells and text representation of numbers are computed as numeric values.
+- When providing arguments individually, Excel considers numbers, logical values, blank cells, and text representations of numbers as numeric values.
 This means that Excel will include these values in the NPV calculation.
-At the same time, the function ignores other values of a cell which are in text and error form are ignored by the function.
+At the same time, the function ignores other values of a cell that are in text and error form.

-- The key difference between PV functions and NPV function is that PV function allows the flow of cash to begin either at the start or at the end of the period.
+- The key difference between PV and NPV functions is that the PV function allows the cash flow to begin at the start or at the end of the period.